PCI penetration testing: Requirements, frequency, and compliance guide

 External and internal penetration testing (networks and applications)

-PCI DSS penetration testing should evaluate both external and internal attack surfaces to identify potential vulnerabilities and validate security controls, following the pentesting guidance outlined by the PCI Council.
+PCI DSS-focused penetration testing should evaluate external and internal attack surfaces to identify potential vulnerabilities and validate security controls, following the pentesting guidance outlined by the PCI Security Standards Council

 Network segmentation testing

 Segmentation testing is an essential component of PCI DSS, specifically targeting organizations that implement network segmentation to isolate their CDEs from other networks.
-The primary goal of segmentation testing is to verify the effectiveness of the implemented controls, ensuring they are robust enough to enforce measures to prevent unauthorized access to the CDE.
+The primary goal of segmentation testing is to verify the effectiveness of the implemented controls and ensure they are robust enough to prevent unauthorized access to the CDE.

 Segmentation tests must be executed twice per year.
-The PCI Security Council created a comprehensive guidance on segmentation that is the authoritative reference about the topic.
+The PCI Security Standards Council created comprehensive guidance on segmentation, which is the authoritative reference on the topic.

 Documentation and reporting

-In our experience, some auditors may also ask the report to contain the exact date and time a vulnerability was identified and exploited, as well as the same information for when it was marked as fixed after the retest.
+In our experience, some auditors may also request that the report include the exact date and time a vulnerability was identified and exploited, as well as the same information for when it was marked as fixed after retesting.

 Understanding PCI penetration testing requirements

-PCI DSS 3.2.1 Requirement 11 (Regularly test security systems and processes) is the one that specifically addresses penetration testing within the CDE environment for organizations that handle cardholder data.
+PCI DSS Requirement 11 focuses on regularly testing the security of systems and networks within the CDE environment for organizations that handle cardholder data.

-PCI Requirement 11.3 is the cornerstone of penetration testing within the PCI DSS 3.2.1, ensuring organizations safeguard their CDEs through comprehensive and regular security assessments.
-The norm says that security testing must be performed based on recognized industry methodologies – it explicitly mentions NIST SP 800-115, but others such as OSSTMM, OWASP and PTES also do apply, per 4.4 in Penetration Testing Guidance.
+PCI DSS Requirement 11.3 is the cornerstone of penetration testing within PCI DSS 3.2.1, ensuring organizations safeguard their CDEs through comprehensive and regular security assessments.
+The norm says that security testing must be performed based on recognized industry methodologies – it explicitly mentions NIST SP 800-115, but others, such as OSSTMM, OWASP and PTES, also apply, per 4.4 in Penetration Testing Guidance.

 The requirement is divided into three primary components: addressing network penetration testing, internal penetration testing, and segmentation controls.

-Firstly, Requirement 11.3.1 focuses on external network penetration testing, emphasizing that organizations must perform tests on their internet-facing servers and networks to identify vulnerabilities that could be exploited by external adversaries.
-By conducting a yearly network penetration test, businesses can proactively discover security weaknesses and implement appropriate measures to protect sensitive cardholder data.
+Firstly, Requirement 11.3.1 focuses on external network penetration testing, emphasizing that organizations must test their internet-facing servers and networks to identify vulnerabilities that could be exploited by external adversaries.
+By conducting an annual network penetration test, businesses can proactively identify security weaknesses and implement appropriate measures to protect sensitive cardholder data.

 Next, Requirement 11.3.2 pertains to internal penetration testing, requiring organizations to evaluate their internal systems, networks, and applications for potential security gaps.
 Internal penetration testing plays a crucial role in uncovering risks that may not be visible from the outside but could be exploited by an insider or an attacker who has already gained access to the internal network.
 It needs to be done at least once per year.